 Combine voice, scanning and visual displays to further increase order picking productivity

-It is also common today to combine voice, scanning and displays in a multi-modal process which allows DCs to use the best tool at every step in a process – for example, allowing order pickers to scan barcodes when that is more efficient or accurate than voice or key entry.
+Warehouses and DCs can also combine voice, scanning and displays in a multi-modal process which allows associates to use the best tool at every step in a process – for example, allowing order pickers to scan barcodes when that is more efficient or accurate than voice or key entry.

 In general, voice-enablement focuses on improving accuracy and efficiency at the pick face, with little change in travel time or other aspects of the workflow.
 Typical picking productivity gains are in the single digits.

-By The Numbers: Voice-enabling an RF application will save 1-3 seconds per pick versus a typical RF workflow.
-In a simple picking scenario with a current pick rate of 100 lines/hour a two-second time saving per pick would improve the pick rate to 105.8/hr., a 5.8 percent productivity gain.
+Voice-enabling an RF application will save 1-3 seconds per pick versus a typical RF workflow.
+In a simple picking scenario with a current pick rate of 100 lines/hour, a two-second time saving per pick would improve the pick rate to 105.8/hr., a 5.8 percent productivity gain.

 Similarly, most DCs have opportunities to streamline pre-pick set-up time, post-pick staging tasks, and to reduce time spent handling exceptions (stock outs, wrong item in slot, etc.).
 Building in these workflow changes can eliminate wasted minutes from every work assignment.

 It’s important to note that companies using voice as part of a a warehouse optimization solution can implement these types of workflow improvements without making any changes to their warehouse management system (WMS), slotting, or other material handling systems.